 When he’s not working, Mark enjoys refinishing old furniture and other hand-made wood artifacts.
 He also enjoys working in his yard.

-Mark has been an instructor for Manager Boot Camp since 2016 and now instructs Manager Boot Camp (Online) as well.
+Mark has been an instructor for Manager Boot Camp since 2016.
 He loves that his role at CPED is making a difference in the lives of professionals and helping them grow in their roles.

 “Businesses and practicing professionals come to CPED because of the integrity and credibility of the University of Wisconsin brand and to be a part of the expert team CPED provides them is an honor.
 I am providing professionals with a lasting development experience that’s a substantial return on their investment.
 Knowing that we are sending them back to their workplaces with enhanced skills and insight on their role that they can put into practice for immediate impact is fantastic.”